Discrete Latent Structure in Neural Networks: Global Structured Relaxations and Structured Attention

 \paragraph{Probabilistic regularization.}

 Consider the structured entropy

 $H$ measures the highest entropy among all decompositions of $\zrel$ as convex combinations of the elements of $\cZ$.
 If $\zrel$ is a vertex $\z_0$, then the unique $\bm{\alpha}$ is an indicator vector and $H(\zrel)=0$.
 If $\zrel$ is at barycenter of the polytope, the max-entropy decomposition is $\bm{\alpha} = [1/|\cZ|, \ldots, 1/|\cZ|]$, but other decompositions with lower entropy also may exist.
-The main motivation for using this regularizer is that the solution $\bm{z}_{H}$ is none other than the average structure under the Gibbs distribution, and computing it is known as the \emph{marginal inference} problem (\cref{sec:global-str}):
+The main motivation for using this regularizer is that the solution $\bm{z}_{H}$ is none other than the average structure under the Gibbs distribution, and computing it is known as the \emph{marginal inference} problem, which we have seen in \cref{sec:global-str} as a fundamental primitive for probabilistic structured output prediction, and now we see it also plays a central role in relaxed learning of latent structures:

 In the one-of-K model, this recovers softmax, because $\cZ=\{\mbe_1, \ldots, \mbe_K\}$, so $H(\zrel)=-\sum_i \zzrel_i \log \zzrel_i$.
-More generally, the solution takes the form $\hat{\z}_{H} = \mbE_{\bm{\alpha}_\star}[\var{Z}]$, where $\bm{\alpha}_\star$ is the maximizer inside \cref{eq:structured_entropy}.
+More generally, the solution takes the form $\hat{\z}_{H} = \mbE_{\var{Z}\sim\bm{\alpha}_\star}[\var{Z}]$, where $\bm{\alpha}_\star$ is the maximizer inside \cref{eq:structured_entropy}.
 The distribution $\bm{\alpha}_\star$ cannot usually be computed, or even stored in memory, however, the mean $\hat{\z}_{H}$ can be computed efficiently for some select models of interest, \eg, the ones in \cref{tab:max_marg_samp_examples}.

+The marginal \(\hat{\zrel}_H\) is continuously differentiable as a function of \(\mbs\): this follows from the fact that \(\hat{\zrel}_H\) is itself the gradient of the normalization constant \(\log\sum_{\z in \cZ} \exp \DP{\z}{\mbs}\) (\cref{eq:grad_logsumexp}), which is analytic.
+The gradient is thus available through automatic differentiation whenever marginal computation is available: as we have seen from \cref{chapter:struct} this is the case for global structure models representable as paths in (hyper)graphs, and for a select number of other global structure models.
+The next paragraph surveys research using this type of relaxation.

 \paragraph{Structured attention networks.} \citet{structured_attn} made use of the differentiability of marginal inference to propose structured attention mechanisms, including an attention mechanism with first-order Markov potentials to encourage contiguous selection, as well as a tree-structured attention mechanism demonstrated on arithmetic expression parsing.
 Both models are based on differentiating through dynamic programs \citep{Li2009,arthurdp}. \citet{lapata} employ a similar strategy to learn tree-structured document representations, this time using unconstrained arborescences via the matrix-tree theorem. \citet{liu-etal-2018-structured} develop a structured attention network for alignment using a variant of an inside-outside parsing algorithm.